 The Budget also includes several investments that prioritize strengthening prevention in child welfare programs, expanding supports for victims of family violence, providing supports for increased refugee arrivals, and bolstering the capacity of the unaccompanied migrant children program.

-View ACF's FY22 Budget Request for more details.
+View ACF's FY22 Budget Request (PDF) for more details.